EnglundE/ms1-tonysbakery/README.md

 * [W3C Markup Validator - Results]()
 * [W3C CSS Validator - Results]()

+* https://wave.webaim.org/ (WAVE Web Accessibility Evaluation Tool) was used to find contrast and other issues from a accessibility point of view in the testing part of the project to find issues to correct.
+* Chrome devtol - Lighthouse was also used to test the websites accesibility.

 ### Testing of User Stories from the User Story Section

 - ### First time Visitors Goals